HPC Intro

 - Input/output (I/O) devices

-The ALU takes in data from local memory from the MU and performs calculations, and the CU interprets instructions and directs the flow of data to and from the I/O devices, as shown in the diagram below.
-The MU contains all of the memory and instructions, which creates a performance bottleneck related to data transfer.
+The ALU retrieves data from the MU and performs calculations, while the CU interprets instructions and directs the flow of data to and from the I/O devices, as shown in the diagram below.

-The Harvard architecture is a variant of the von Neumann design, where instruction and data storage are physically separated, which allows simulataneous access to instructions and memory.
-This partially overcomes the von Neumann bottleneck, and most modern central processing units (CPU) adopt this architecture.
+The Harvard architecture is a variant of the von Neumann design in which instruction and data storage are physically separated.

 Performance